Lin Biao incident: Subsequent scholarship and reliable eyewitness accounts

-Through the Chinese ambassador, Zhou requested and received permission for Chinese embassy staff to inspect the wreckage of Lin's aircraft, which they did on 15–16 September.
+Through the Chinese ambassador, Zhou requested and received permission for Chinese embassy staff to inspect the wreckage of Lin's aircraft and the bodies, which they did on 15–16 September.
 The staff reported to Zhou that the aircraft had caught fire while attempting to land, and then exploded.
+The bodies were burnt beyond recognition.
 Zhou then sent additional staff to interview Mongolian witnesses of the crash, and to perform a detailed technical assessment of the crash.
-The report concluded the aircraft had approximately 30 minutes of fuel when it crashed, but attempted to land without activating its landing gear or wing flaps.
+The report concluded the aircraft had approximately 30 minutes of fuel when it crashed, and that it attempted to land with its landing gear and flaps retracted.
+The aircraft had overturned and caught fire while trying to make an emergency landing in the steppe.
+Its right wing had dragged along the ground and caught fire while aircraft remains were scattered across an area of four square miles.

-Later in 1971 a Soviet medical team secretly traveled to the crash site and exhumed the bodies, which were by then modestly decomposed.
-The team removed the heads of two of the corpses suspected to be Lin Biao and Ye Qun and took them back to the Soviet Union for forensic examination.
-In 1972 the team concluded the heads belonged to Lin Biao and Ye Qun (the heads are still stored in Russian archives).
+In late 1971, a Soviet medical team secretly traveled to the crash site and exhumed the bodies, which were by then modestly decomposed.
+The team removed the skulls of two of the corpses suspected to be Lin Biao and Ye Qun and took them back to the Soviet Union for forensic examination.
+In 1972, the team concluded the skulls belonged to Lin Biao and Ye Qun (the skulls are still stored in Russian archives).
 In order to corroborate their findings the team returned to Mongolia a second time to inspect the body believed to be Lin Biao's.
-After exhuming the body a second time the team found remains of tuberculosis — which Lin had suffered from — in the corpse's right lung, confirming the Soviet identification.
-The Soviet team was not able to determine the cause of the crash, but hypothesized the pilot misjudged his altitude while intentionally flying low to evade radar.
-Judging from the fires that burned after the crash, the Soviets estimated the aircraft had enough fuel to fly to the Soviet cities of Irkutsk or Chita.
+After exhuming the body a second time the team found evidence of tuberculosis — from which Lin had suffered — in the corpse's right lung, confirming the Soviet identification.
+The Soviet team was not able to determine the cause of the crash, but hypothesized that the pilot misjudged his altitude while intentionally flying low to evade radar.
+Judging from the fires that burned after the crash, the Soviets estimated that the aircraft had enough fuel to fly to the Soviet cities of Irkutsk or Chita.
 All of the work and its results were kept secret from the public: outside of the investigative team, only KGB chairman Yuri Andropov and Soviet leader Leonid Brezhnev were informed.
 The report remained classified until the early 1990s, after the end of the Cold War.